This story mentions physical and sexual abuse, forcible detransitioning of a trans person, death, and suicidal ideation.

 Tamoghno’s life was a “troubled” one, Sourish recalled.
 Fighting a lifelong battle against her natal family to freely live as a woman, she had taken to alcohol and substance use to cope, Aritra added.

-Tamoghno’s body was taken to the MR Bangur Hospital, and then to the Kantapukur Morgue for a postmortem analysis.
+However, many of Tamoghno’s friends suspect that she was murdered, they told queerbeat.
+“Her phone also went missing and was never recovered,” said Aritra.
 Bappaditya Mukherjee, a Kolkata-based activist told queerbeat that members of his youth organisation, Prantakatha, learnt from the police that they had registered Tamoghno’s death as a case of “unnatural death.”
-An unnatural death could include an accident, suicide, or murder, as per the NHRC.
-The police did not investigate the suspicious circumstances surrounding her death, alleged Bappaditya.
+An unnatural death could include an accident, suicide, or murder, as per the National Human Rights Commission.
+The police did not investigate the suspicious circumstances, such as the missing phone and the condition Tamoghno’s body was found in, surrounding her death, alleged several of Tamoghno’s other friends.

-queerbeat’s attempts to find out more about Tamoghno’s death ran into institutional indifference and bureaucratic hurdles at every turn.
+This is how queerbeat’s experience was with the public institutions that dealt with Tamoghno’s dead body.
 Sisir Naskar, Superintendent of MR Bangur Hospital, told queerbeat that “the hospital does not receive copies of autopsy reports or hold any such information in their records.”
 He redirected us to the Golf Green police station, stating that Tamoghno’s death fell under its jurisdiction so they may have the autopsy reports.

 The Haridevpur police station officials told queerbeat that they didn’t possess any files related to the case since the area in which Tamoghno lived did not fall under their jurisdiction.
 The relevant documents would be at Golf Green Police Station, they added.